tjwalkr3/PostScriptGoL/README.md

 ps2pdf GameOfLife.ps GameOfLife.pdf
 ```

 Now open the PDF with your favorite PDF viewer.
 Each page is one iteration of the game.
-You can change the number of cells in the square grid, and how many pixels each cell is by editing the parameters at the top of the PostScript file.
+You can change the number of cells in the square grid, and how many pixels in each cell by editing the parameters at the top of the PostScript file.